-This superb low-growing beebalm has light lavender-pink flowers, mint-scented leaves, and a more compact and smaller habitus than other Monardas.
+Superb low-growing beebalm with light lavender-pink spotted flowers, mint-scented leaves, and a more compact and smaller habitus than other Monardas.

 Size: 1.5-2’ tall and wide